elghayatesalma/Tidy/README.md

 #### Beta Releases:
 Download and install the APK file from our Github Releases page: [Releases](https://github.com/elghayatesalma/Tidy/releases)

+See instructions here for how to install APK files on Android: [Installing APKs](https://www.xda-developers.com/sideload-apps-how-to/)

 #### Usage
-If you received an invite link from another Tidy user, click on this link to open the app and automatically be added to the user’s shared household.
+If you received an invite link from another Tidy user, click on this link to open the app.
+Once you have signed in, you will be given the option to join the household from the link or to create a new household.

-Otherwise, open the app from your home screen to set up your own new household.
+Otherwise, open the app from your home screen, login, and set up your own new household.

 #### Sign-In
 You will be greeted by the Tidy sign-in screen with a Google Sign-In button at the bottom Press the Google Sign-In button and select a Google Account you want to use for the app.

-If sign-in was successful, you will see a “Continue” button - press it.
+#### Household Setup
+If your account hasn't already been added to a household, you will be taken to the household setup screen.
+Here you will have the option to join an existing household or create a new one.
+Joining an existing household requires a sharing link - if you used the link to open the app this will already be filled out for you.
+Otherwise, you can just manually paste the link and join the household that way.

+To create a new household, press the "Create New Household" button.

 #### Tidy Household
 You will now see a list of `All Chores` in your household.
 Press on the “Add Chore” button to create a new chore.
 - Fill out the Title, Description, and Priority fields
-- The Priority field determines how important a task is by decreasing priority. i.e. priority = 1 is the most important task Delete a task by long-pressing on it and confirming (not implemented yet).
+- The Priority field determines how important a task is by decreasing priority. i.e. priority = 1 is the most important task

-Swiping left will take you to the `My Chores` pane where you can view which chores have been assigned to you by the app. (not implemented yet)
+Swiping left will take you to the `My Chores` pane where you can view which chores have been assigned to you by the app.

+Edit a task by long-pressing on it - this will bring up a dialog to edit or delete the task.
+Tap on a task to mark it as completed - you can only mark your own assigned tasks as complete.
+Use the +/- button on the tasks to increase/decrease their priority.

+The tasks will be automatically reassigned if all tasks are completed.
+A user's tasks will be automatically reassigned if they leave a house.
+New tasks are be automatically and fairly assigned, but existing task assignments are not reassigned when new users join.
+Rather, existing assigned tasks will be automatically reassigned to users every 24 hours.

 #### User Profile
 Pressing the `User Profile` button in the top right corner will take you to the User Profile.

 Here you can view and edit your profile information.
 There is a list of re-orderable chore preferences on this screen.
-Preferences can be re-ordered by dragging items up and down the list.
-Chores will automatically be assigned to users based on their preferences.
+Preferences can be re-ordered by long-pressing and dragging items up and down the list.
+Chores will automatically be assigned to users based on their preferences on a daily basis, or when all chores are marked complete.

 ##### Inviting Users to Household
 In the User Profile screen, there is a Share button in the top right corner.
 Press it to get an invitation to your household which can be shared with others.

 The invitation is in the form of a URL - if the app is not installed it will take you to the Google Play Store page.
-If the app is installed, it will open the app and add the user to your household rather than creating a new one.
-It will currently only work on Android devices.
+If the app is installed, it will open the app and fill out the Join House link field automatically.
+It currently only works on Android devices.

 ### Bug report
 Bug reporting for Tidy follows these guidelines below.